 Sterling Silver vs Stainless Steel: Origin

 Sterling silver is one of the precious metals used to create fine jewelry.
-A lot of people get sterling silver confused with pure silver, but there's a difference.
+A lot of people get confused about sterling silver or pure silver, but there's a difference.

 Sterling silver contains 92.5% of pure silver.
 It's still real silver.